-A dirty dishwasher can’t be expected to get your dishes clean and your glasses odor-free.
-Luckily, it is a matter of 15 minutes to clean the areas where bacteria, mold, and scale are likely to build up.
+A dirty dishwasher can’t be expected to get your dishes clean and your glasses odour-free.
+Luckily, it is a matter of 15 minutes to clean the areas where bacteria, mould, and scale are likely to build up.
 Just be sure to start with an empty dishwasher so you can reach all of the surfaces you need to clean.

 - Distilled white vinegar.

 - Baking soda.

 - Clean sponge.

 INSPECT AND CLEAN THE RACKSWhile peeling plastic and rusting rack tines can leave your dishes stained and scratched.
 If yours are looking beat up, try using a sealant specifically for dishwashers.
 Spray-on Plastid is one or visits your dishwasher manufacturer’s website to find replacement racks.

 Along with the cutlery holder, be sure to examine the tracks and wheels on your racks, for food buildup or mould.
 Wash if needed and spray well with 3% hydrogen peroxide to kill mould spores.

 - CHECK THE SPINNING ARMS